wenbobao/PPiOS-Rename/README.md

     Error: could not find any *-Prefix.pch files under .

-This is because *PPiOS-CG* is attempting to add an `#import` to a Precompiled Header file, and it can't find a suitable file to add it to.
+This is because *PPiOS-CG* is attempting to add an `#include` to a Precompiled Header file, and it can't find a suitable file to add it to.
 This is typically because projects created in Xcode 6 and above don't contain a `.pch` file by default.

 To fix this, add a `.pch` file as follows: